 Transport

 Internationally, there are news reports covering the commissioning or building of zero emissions vehicular ferries and coastal steamers, short haul route aircraft and heavy road transport vehicles.
-In Australia, there are various businesses that make BEV trucks and Buses.
-These are all being powered by either Batteries or hydrogen fuel cells.
+In Australia, there are various businesses that make BEV trucks and buses.
+These are all being powered by either batteries or hydrogen fuel cells.
 Railways have been electrified in various parts of the nation and world for many decades.
 This network needs to expand so all diesel engines are removed from the tracks.

-GADSA welcomes the moves in the broader Transportation arena but is most concerned with personal transport.
+GADSA welcomes the moves in the broader transportation arena but is most concerned with personal transport.

 Electric Vehicles